-In Finland, anybody can throw the water.
-There’s no hierarchy.
+#1 In Finland, anybody can throw water on the stove.
 The job goes to the person sitting closest to the water bucket.

-Pretty much all places have saunas separate for women and men.
-This normal for example in hotels and swimming halls.
+#3 Pretty much all places have separate saunas for women and men.
+This is normal for example in hotels and swimming halls.

-Among the same sex, you are naked in Finland.
+#5 Among the same sex, it’s normal to be naked.
 If you feel uncomfortable, wear a towel.
-No Finn is offended by this.

-Saunas are washed regularly and they are perfectly hygienic.
+#8 Saunas are washed regularly and they are hygienic.

-They are usually heated to be around 80 Celcius degrees (175 Fahrenheit).
+#9 Saunas are usually heated to be around 80 Celcius degrees, which is 175 Fahrenheit.